Brigitte Calls Me Baby

-Brigitte Calls Me Baby is an American alternative rock band formed in Chicago, Illinois, in 2022.
-The band consists of lead singer Wes Leavins, guitarists Jack Fluegel and David Rosendahl, bassist Devin Wessels, and drummer Jeremy Benshish.
+Brigitte Calls Me Baby is an American alternative rock band formed in Chicago, Illinois, in 2021.
+The band consists of lead singer Wes Leavins, guitarist Jack Fluegel, bassist Devin Wessels, and drummer Jeremy Benshish.
 The name comes from Leavins' teenaged pen-pal correspondence with French actress Brigitte Bardot.

 Prior to the release of any of their music, Brigitte Calls Me Baby had their first gig in 2022, opening for Irish rock band Inhaler, and later opening for English rock band Muse.
 Following their performance at the Austin South by Southwest music festival in 2023, they caught the attention of ATO records, who signed them and oversaw the release of their EP This House is Made of Corners.
 In 2024, Brigitte Calls Me Baby released their debut album The Future is Our Way Out.

 Brigitte Calls Me Baby's musical style was described by SPIN as "a smattering of upbeat new wave-style synths, jangly post-punk guitar and tight, punchy arrangements".

 History

-Formation and early performances: 2019–2023
+Formation and early performances: 2021–2023

 Originally from Nederland, Texas, Wes Leavins (born Jacob Rowley) moved to Chicago, Illinois in 2016 to play Elvis Presley in Million Dollar Quartet and connect with potential bandmates he found online.
-During this time, he also fronted alternative rock band The Juvenescent with some members that would eventually join Brigitte Calls Me Baby.
-After being noticed by film director Baz Luhrmann for his performance as Elvis, Leavins was asked to work on the biopic Elvis (2022) to be the voice of Elvis Presley.
+During this time, he also fronted alternative rock band The Juvenescent with some members that eventually joined Brigitte Calls Me Baby.
+After being noticed by film director Baz Luhrmann for his performance as Elvis, Leavins was asked to work on the biopic Elvis to be the voice of Elvis Presley.
 When Luhrmann found out Austin Butler could emulate Elvis's voice, Wes continued to help by playing acoustic guitar in pre-production.
-While working on the set, Leavins met producer Dave Cobb, who he later reconnected with in 2021 to produce a full length solo album with some of these songs later featured on 2023 debut EP This House Is Made of Corners and their 2024 debut album The Future Is Our Way Out.
+While working on the set, Leavins met producer Dave Cobb, who he later reconnected with in 2021 to produce a full-length solo album with some of these songs later featured on 2023 debut EP This House Is Made of Corners and their 2024 debut album The Future Is Our Way Out.

-With this fully-produced album in hand, he would link up with guitarists Jack Fluegel and Trevor Lynch, bassist Zach Lentino, keyboards Devin Wessels, and drummer Jeremy Benshish, all Chicago locals, and form the initial lineup of Brigitte Calls Me Baby in 2022.
+With this fully-produced album in hand, he linked up with guitarists Jack Fluegel and Trevor Lynch, bassist Zach Lentino, keyboardist Devin Wessels, and drummer Jeremy Benshish, all Chicago locals, and form the initial lineup of Brigitte Calls Me Baby in 2022.

 Early-on performances prior to the band's signing began with gigs in 2022, including opening for Irish rock band Inhaler and English rock band Muse.
-The band independently released singles Impressively Average and Eddie My Love in October 2022 and January 2023, respectively.
+The band independently released singles "Impressively Average" and "Eddie My Love" in September 2022 and January 2023, respectively.
 They then released their debut EP This House Is Made of Corners independently in June 2023.
 Their breakout performance was at the 2023 South by Southwest music festival in Austin, Texas.
 There, they caught the attention of ATO Records.